Mini-Guide on Transactional Leadership Style (2021)

 Adoption of this style gave employees a defined way to succeed and meet business goals.
 Although this leadership style is traditional, it is very effective in such situations.

 Check out leadership expert Amy C. Edmondson as she provides clear advice and examples to help any leader rise to the occasion.

 2. At Manufacturing Units and Factories

 Diversity refers to the traits and characteristics that people are unique.
-Inclusion, on the other hand, refers to behaviors and social norms.
+Inclusion, on the other hand, refers to organizational behaviors and social norms.
 These can be maintained through fixed operating ways.
-These working ways are supported through Transactional leadership.
+These working ways are supported through Transactional leaders.